aomsin2526/BadWDSD/README.md

 <img width="220" height="285" alt="firefox_LGBpLg82NH" src="https://github.com/user-attachments/assets/6592b99e-f80f-4319-a450-10a894aa5164" />

-One way to know if your console is eMMC or not is to enter safe mode, If you see **Change system storage** option.
-It is eMMC.
+One way to know if your console is eMMC or not is enter safe mode.
+If you see **Change system storage** option, It is eMMC.

 Other way is try to install stagex.
 If it says **Flash is not NOR** then it is eMMC.